ibm-cloud-docs/assistant-data/install-150.md

 {: #install-150-on-35}

 The overall steps are specified here as a preview.
 For the complete procedure, see the installation instructions on the [{{site.data.keyword.icp4dfull_notm}} knowledge center 3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-assistant/assistant-install.html){: external}

+You can backup data from a previous release before you install the new one if you want.
+For more information about backing up data from a 1.4.2 instance or another 1.5.0 instance, see [Backing up and restoring data](/docs/assistant-data?topic=assistant-data-backup).

 The installation process takes 1 or 2 hours.
 These example commands are for installing in a cluster with internet access.